 A cortado and flat white are similar but not the same.
 A major difference is that a flat white is typically served as a 50% larger volume drink than a cortado.
 The order of preparation is the opposite of the drinks.
 Milk is prepared first and then topped with espresso with a flat white.
 The milk in a flat white is also prepared hotter, typically to a denser consistency than with cortado.

-Cortados at Starbucks To order it, ask for a double shot of espresso with 2 ounces of steamed milk on top.
-Since it’s not an official Starbucks drink, it may be rung up as an espresso macchiato or another drink.
+Cortados aren’t on the official menu at Starbucks.
+To order it, ask for a double shot of espresso with 2 ounces of steamed milk on top.

 In spite of their similar ingredients, a latte and cortado are very different drinks.